pointwise/GlyphClientPython/README.rst

 are returned as JSON structures that are subsequently processed and converted into Python number, string and special GlyphObj objects.

-The heart of this API are the GlyphObj and GlyphVar classes.
+The core components of this API are the *GlyphObj* and *GlyphVar* classes.
 All Glyph objects and classes are represented as instances of GlyphObj, which provides transparent access to all Glyph actions as though they were implemented in Python.
 GlyphVar provides a way to set and access Tcl variables on the server, primarily for use with Glyph actions that accept Tcl variable names as arguments.

 Usage
 -----